nisaacdz/ypf-backend/docs/0004_comprehensive-codebase-review.md

 1. Use `with` clause for eager loading
 2. Monitor query patterns in production
 3. Add query logging in development
-4. Use database query analysis tools
+4. Use database query adbClients tools

 #### 2. Missing Database Indexes